I inform the House that Mr Speaker has selected the amendment in the name of the Prime Minister.

 I recognise that this is a time of uncertainty for farming, but it is also a time to define new opportunities.
 The Prime Minister was clear today that although we are leaving the EU, we are not leaving Europe, so we need to define ongoing trading relationships with the EU.
 There are in her ambitious strategy new opportunities in broader markets, which will have positive implications for all industrial sectors and benefits for UK farmers as well.

 Some may want the relative certainty of the common agricultural policy, but few would argue that it is a perfect system—far from it.
 It is quite the opposite.
 For too long, it has had all the hallmarks of a system created in the 1950s.
-It is over-bureaucratic and designed for the needs of 28 states, not the primacy of the UK national agricultural interests that we have to have in mind.
+It is over-bureaucratic and designed for the needs of 28 states, not the primacy of the UK national agricultural interests that we need to have in mind.
 Brexit will bring us a huge opportunity, so the passing of the CAP will not be mourned.
 We will create a better approach.
 The Prime Minister has already said that there are going to be protections for pillars 1 and 2 of the CAP until 2020.

 Like the wider UK economy, the fundamentals of the UK agriculture sector are in good shape.
 We can compete with the best in the world, so we must now look forward to realise the opportunities before us.
 Like the wider economy again, though, it is not all about Brexit.
 Brexit should be a spur to action to tackle long-standing challenges and realise opportunities that have been with us for some time.
 I mentioned rural diversification in my intervention on the Secretary of State; we must realise those opportunities.
 That is particularly true for tourism and the visitor economy, which will be pivotal.
 Outdoor recreation also has a part to play in that particular debate.

 We need to help young people to build careers in farming and develop their livelihoods in agriculture.
-I am impressed by the work I have seen done by young farmers clubs in and around Macclesfield, and by the enthusiasm that they have and bring to agriculture.
+I am impressed by the work I have seen done by young farmers clubs in and around Macclesfield, and by the enthusiasm that they bring to agriculture.
 As the Secretary of State develops her Green Paper and thinks about her 25-year DEFRA strategy, will she please not forget the other opportunities outside Brexit, such as rural diversification and, of course, the prospects for young farmers, who are pivotal for future success?

 As the Member for Caithness, Sutherland and Easter Ross, I am well aware of the likely impact on the rural economy of the UK Government’s policy on leaving the European Union.
-Indeed, after the Prime Minister’s speech today outside of Parliament, it is clear that that impact will be catastrophic.
+Indeed, after the Prime Minister’s speech today outside Parliament, it is clear that that impact will be catastrophic.

 We must all be clear that, short of continuing European Union membership, full membership of both the single market and the customs union is the best outcome, not just for the people of Scotland, but in the national interests of each country of the UK.
 In Scotland, the key economic sectors of the rural economy in terms of employment are agriculture, forestry, fishing, manufacturing, and the wholesale and retail sectors.
 In remote rural areas, like much of my constituency, tourism, accommodation and food and drink—including whisky and gin—also play a vital role.

-Our infrastructure has benefitted immeasurably from the European funding of new bridges and roads that have shortened journey times and enabled remote communities to sustain themselves.
+Our infrastructure has benefited immeasurably from the European funding of new bridges and roads that have shortened journey times and enabled remote communities to sustain themselves.
 Building them has created employment, and using them has created a tourist industry that has begun to thrive.

-We have benefitted economically from enhanced protection for workers, financial support for our farmers and crofters, access to the single market for our goods and products, and new skills and employees found through the free movement of labour.
+We have benefited economically from enhanced protection for workers, financial support for our farmers and crofters, access to the single market for our goods and products, and new skills and employees found through the free movement of labour.

 The hard Brexit announced today will be utterly devastating for Scotland’s rural economies, with high tariffs and the loss of financial support.
-Our exporters face the prospect of losing the Scottish protected food names that we value, and the common regulatory frameworks that help maintain our food safety, animal and plant health standards, and the competitiveness that we rely on through non-tariff barriers to trade.
+Our exporters face the prospect of losing the Scottish protected food names that we value, the common regulatory frameworks that help to maintain our food safety, animal and plant health standards, and the competitiveness that we rely on through non-tariff barriers to trade.

 We do not have to choose between the single market and the UK market.
 Scotland is already the top destination for exports from the rest of the UK, but the single market of the EU is Scotland’s real growth market, and eight times bigger than the UK market.
 As a member of the single market, not only does Scotland have access to a market of 500 million people in Europe, but through the European Union, it trades with the rest of the world.

-Today, we reiterate our request to seek common ground with the UK Government and to find a solution that will preserve Scotland’s membership of the European single market and for the UK Government seriously to consider Scotland’s place in Europe.
+Today, we reiterate our request to seek common ground with the UK Government and to find a solution that will preserve Scotland’s membership of the European single market, and for the UK Government seriously to consider Scotland’s place in Europe.

 It is a pleasure to make a contribution to this debate.
 As somebody who grew up in a horticultural environment in Wiltshire, I see agriculture and horticulture as absolutely key to the rural economy.
 This is a time of uncertainty.
 If a business was told that 50% to 60% of its current income was to end in three or four years’ time, it would feel a degree of uncertainty.
 Against that, in all the conversations that I have had with farmers over the past seven years in and around Salisbury, there was extraordinary frustration with the way that the CAP operated.
 Every time I met farmers, I heard about a difficulty that had not been overcome.
 Ministers in Whitehall were unable to effect the changes that they wanted to see.